dokku/dokku-mysql/README.md

 - Change MYSQL_DATABASE_SCHEME to the desired setting
 - Relink the service

+## Configuration

+It is possible to add custom configuration settings.
+`/etc/mysql/conf.d` is mapped to the output of `dokku mysql:info SERVICE --config-dir`

+Any files placed in this folder will be loaded.
+If a file is changed you will need to reload your database for the changes to take effect.

+For more information on configuration options see https://dev.mysql.com/doc/refman/5.7/en/option-files.html

 ### Backups

 Datastore backups are supported via AWS S3 and S3 compatible services like [minio](https://github.com/minio/minio).